aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-pdfa/_index.md

 {{% alert color="primary" %}}

-Please note we follow Adobe Preflight for validating PDF/A conformance.
+Please note we follow Adobe Preflight and veraPDF for validating PDF/A conformance.
 All tools on the market have their own “representation” of PDF/A conformance.
 Please check this article on PDF/A validation tools for reference.
 We chose Adobe products for verifying how Aspose.PDF produces PDF files because Adobe is at the center of everything connected to PDF.
-We use veraPDF during testing in order to ensure the validity of our conformance checker.

 {{% /alert %}}